psharma04/academic-kickstart/content/courses/physics-hsc/physics-module-7.md

 ### Newton's Model of Light

-- Newton proposed that light was made up of tiny perfectly elastic particles.
+- Newton proposed that light was made up of tiny perfectly elastic particles, or *"corpuscles"*.

 - Newton concluded that travel in straight lines in all possible directions thus, they were particles not waves as waves propagate.
 - The rate at which they travel depend on the medium they are in.
 - Newton believed light must be a particle as it travelled in a vacuum and waves were believed to require a medium.